batoulapps/BAPrayerTimes/README.md

 pod 'BAPrayerTimes', '~> 1.1'
 ```

 You can also simply download the source and include it in your project.
-The neccessary files are BAPrayerTimes.h, BAPrayerTimes.c, prayer.h, prayer.c, astro.h, and astro.c
+The necessary files are BAPrayerTimes.h, BAPrayerTimes.c, prayer.h, prayer.c, astro.h, and astro.c

 ##Requirements
 BAPrayerTimes is officially supported on iOS 6 and above as well as OS X 10.8 and above.
 It will most likely work on systems much earlier than those, however no testing has been done to verify this.